Are you waiting for your breast milk to come in after having your baby?

-You’ll notice your baby becoming more clingy, and start to spend more time on the breast.
-This is how your body gets the signal it’s time to begin producing more milk.
+You’ll notice your baby becoming more clingy and starting to spend more time at the breast.
+This constant suckling signals your body that it’s time to begin producing more milk.
 This phase may last for a few days.

 You may start to feel your breasts enlarging and growing more tender as your milk volume increases.
 This is when most women start seeing a visible change.
-Your baby may also begin to act fuller after eating, but may have problems latching onto overly full breasts.
+Your baby may also begin to act fuller after eating, but they may have problems latching on to overly full breasts.

-Emptying your breasts as often as possible encourages milk production in this phase.
+Empty your breasts as often as possible to encourage milk production in this phase.

-Differentiating colostrum and breast milk is easy if you know what to look for:
+Recognizing the difference between colostrum and breast milk is easy — if you know what to look for:

 - Colostrum: Golden in color at the start, and doesn’t come out at the same volume as breast milk.
 Think teaspoons, not ounces.
 It may also be clear, which is why many women worry their baby isn’t getting enough food.

 - Breast Milk: Starts out as a thin half-and-half mixture of milk and colostrum.
-Look for changes in color.
-Mature milk will be white, cream-colored or even bluish.
-Your baby will also need to feed less frequently because he or she will feel fuller longer (source).
+Look for changes in milk color.
+Mature milk will be white, cream-colored, or even bluish.
+Your baby will also need to feed less frequently because they will feel fuller longer (1).

 The more your baby nurses, the sooner your milk production will kick in, creating enough volume to sustain your baby as they grow.
-If your baby has trouble latching on, the process for your milk to come in may take longer.
+If your baby has trouble latching, it may take longer for your milk to come in.

 The Sensation of Milk Coming In